Y0Coss/docs-fork/pages/network/ovhcloud_connect/occ-direct-control-panel/guide.en-gb.md

 ![adding PoP L2](images/pop2.png){.thumbnail}

-The L2 configuration will then be enabled in the two `PoP configuration` menus.
+The L2 configuration will then be enabled in the `PoP configuration` menu.

 ![adding PoP L2](images/l2pop2.png){.thumbnail}